tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

 ## How to break TypeScript

-The wrong code in `index.ts` will cause the TypeScript compiler to remove `lib/index.js` and `lib/index.js.map` and replace them with a directory structure that you don't want:
+The wrong code in `index.ts` will cause the TypeScript compiler to remove `lib/index.js` and `lib/index.js.map` and replace them with (a directory structure that you don't want)[https://stackoverflow.com/questions/74831161/setdoc-write-to-firestore-from-typescript-functions-messes-up-directory-struct]:

 ```
 MyProject